USEPA/epa_r_workshop_2019/bios.md

 # Elizabeth Mannshardt

 Elizabeth is a statistician and the Acting Director of the Information Access and Analytic Services Division in USEPA's Office of Mission Support.
+Prior to this new role, she worked in extreme value analysis and environmental statistics as it relates to climate change.

 # Ben Wells, USEPA, OAR,

+Ben is a statistician with EPA's Office of Air and Radiation/Office of Air Quality Planning, and Standards.
+Much of his work has foces on ambient air quality standards with a focus on ozone.
+Ben was also one of the trailblazers in using Shiny at USEPA and he served as a guinea pig as we have worked out Shiny implementation details.